top of page

 “The jazz is smooth, the vocals are gritty, the funk is thick and syrupy.
 If you can’t dance to this album, you just can’t dance.” – buddyhollywood.com

-Producer, saxophone, and keyboard player “On Fire,” a 9-song Mardi Gras CD from The Gumbo Brothers.
+Producer, saxophone, and keyboard player “On Fire,” a 9-song Mardi Gras CD from The Gumbo Brothers in 2007.

 "Hailing from Venice Beach, the New Orleans-style quartet makes the kind of saxy, wah-wah, keyboard-driven funk that was popular before most of today’s music buyers were born, but it doesn’t sound outdated.
 It’s dance music, sho’ ‘nuff, and the band’s new album never slows down" - Berkeley Place.